 Charging Infrastructure

-The production of lithium-ion batteries has an environmental impact, including the mining of raw materials like lithium, cobalt, and nickel.
-However, efforts are underway to develop more sustainable battery technologies and improve recycling processes.
+The production of lithium-ion batteries does have an environmental price, like harvesting raw materials like lithium, cobalt, and nickel.
+There is a movement to develop more sustainable battery technology and better recycling methods, though.

 The Future of Electric Vehicles